 Free shipping on all orders

-For almost 30 years, Jeff has inspired writers and teachers of grades 1-10 with the power and joy of the writing process.
-He has written five books for Stenhouse Publishers: Mechanically Inclined, Everyday Editing, 10 Things Every Writer Needs to Know, Revision Decisions (Co-authored with Dr. Deborah Dean of BYU), and his latest for grades 1-5, Patterns of Power: Inviting Young Writers into the Conventions of Language (with Whitney La Rocca).
-He also writes middle-grade novels, including Zack Delacruz: Me and My Big Mouth (Sterling), which was selected for the Keystone State Reading List in Pennsylvania.
+For almost thirty years, Jeff has inspired writers and teachers of grades 1-10 with the power and joy of the writing process.
+He has written five books for Stenhouse Publishers: Mechanically Inclined, Everyday Editing, 10 Things Every Writer Needs to Know, Revision Decisions (coauthored with Dr. Deborah Dean of BYU), and his latest, for grades 1-5, Patterns of Power: Inviting Young Writers into the Conventions of Language (with Whitney La Rocca).
+He also writes middle grade novels, including Zack Delacruz: Me and My Big Mouth (Sterling), which was selected for the Keystone State Reading List in Pennsylvania.

 Jeff grew up in Austin, Texas, where he fell in love with writing while journaling and sharing stories he’d written to entertain his friends on the phone.
 As a staff developer and demonstration teacher, Jeff says, "I love the ability to spark curiosity and creativity and to support people in finding their voices.
 That's pure joy."